 If you are checking out a car at a dealership or from a private owner, look for things that could help you to bring the price down.
 Key things to consider are areas of the car where repairs need to be made, or possible components that might need upgrading.
 You can use these to barter the price down, by convincing the seller that you are going to have to spend even more money fixing these issues.

 Another useful tip is to try and buy using cash when you can.
 Having a decent lump sum saved up will allow for much faster payments, and you will often find that sellers are willing to reduce the price quite substantially in favor of accepting an instantaneous cash payment over a check or bank transfer, or via some form of financing.
 This is easier with a private seller than with a company.

 If you are dealing with a company, it is often a good idea to say that you are looking at other options of buying the car at other dealerships or from other owners, and always quote other prices if you can get it cheaper elsewhere.
 They know that a lower sale price that convinces you to buy is better for them than a higher sale price that causes you to walk away.

 3. Always Remain Patient

-Another major tip for dealing with sellers is to remain patient.
+Another key tip for dealing with sellers is to remain patient.
 Car salespeople are experts at their job.
 If you come across as rushed, they won’t be in a hurry themselves to bring the price down.
 You have to work with them and try your best to get a win-win result out of the situation.
-This is another reason that it is often simply better and easier to deal with private sellers when you can.
+This is another reason that it’s often simply better and easier to deal with private sellers when you can.

 4 Tips For Buying A Track Car